-- An electrolyte and fluid replacement solution is good to give your child when they are dehydrated – you can buy these child formulations from a pharmacy.
+- An oral rehydration solution is good to give your child when they are dehydrated – you can buy child formulations from your local pharmacy.

-- Milk formula at normal strength, or cows’ milk if the child is over one-year-old.
+- Milk formula at normal strength, or cows’ milk if your child is over 1 year old.

-- Clear, thin soups or flat, diluted lemonade (one part to five parts warm water).
+- Clear, thin soups or flat, diluted lemonade (1 part to 5 parts warm water).

-Do NOT give undiluted soft drinks, fruit juice, sports drinks, Lucozade and Ribena, as too much sugar increases the diarrhoea and dehydration.
+Do NOT give undiluted soft drinks, fruit juice, sports drinks, Lucozade and Ribena, as too much sugar makes diarrhoea and dehydration worse.

 What foods can I give my child?

-Children should be offered food if they are hungry (even if diarrhoea continues).
-Your child may refuse food at first – this is not a problem as long as fluids are taken.
-If possible, do not stop food for more than 24 hours.
+Children should be offered food if they are hungry, even if they still have diarrhoea.
+Your child may refuse food at first.
+This is not a problem as long as they are drinking fluids.
+If possible, don't stop food for more than 24 hours.

+Try giving them foods such as bread/toast, rice, porridge, milk pudding, yoghurt.
 Avoid high sugar or fatty foods.
-Try giving foods such as bread/toast, rice, porridge, milk pudding, yoghurt.

-Do not give a child medicines to reduce diarrhoea – they may be harmful to children.
+Do not give your child medicines to reduce diarrhoea – they may be harmful to children.
 See your doctor if you are concerned about your child's symptoms.